• Skip to Content

 A grade of I (Incomplete) is a temporary grade assignment used when unforeseen, non-academic circumstances arise that prohibit students from completing the last course assignments at the end of the semester.
 The grade of Incomplete is typically assigned because of an excused absence from assignments that are unavoidably incomplete, as determined by the instructor.
 Students who are failing a course (exclusive of the incomplete work) may not request an Incomplete.

 Students who want to be considered for an Incomplete must apply to their instructor prior to the end of the term.
 If the instructor agrees, the instructor and the student must negotiate the conditions under which the grade of I will be changed to a letter grade and sign a contract.
 The date to submit incomplete work cannot be set beyond the last day of class of the following semester.
-If the student does not fulfill the contract then the instructor should submit a grade of F. The instructor must file the contract for Incomplete grades with the Associate Dean for Academic Affairs.
+If the student does not fulfill the contract then the instructor should submit a grade of F. The instructor must file the contract for Incomplete grades with the Academic Standards Committee

 B.6 Grade Changes